-Expository speech topics are some of the easiest topics to come up with!
-Expository speeches should be informative, with the goal of describing, explaining or defining an idea, or process, or an object.
+Expository speech topics are some of the most straightforward subjects to determine!
+Expository speeches should be informative, having as a goal to describe, explain or defining an idea, or process, or an object.
 Consequently, you have a LOT of scope in picking something that interests you!

-On this page, I'll take a look at what makes a good expository speech and some great brainstorming techniques.
+On this page, I'll take a look at what makes an excellent informative speech and some excellent brainstorming techniques.
 Alternatively, you may prefer to jump straight to some good expository speech topics here.

-Before you decide on the right topic for your next expository speech, there are a few things you might want to keep in mind as you get started on your brainstorming process.
+Before you decide on the right topic for your next expository speech, there are a few things you might want to keep in mind.
+As you get started on your brainstorming process, consider the audience.

 Choosing the perfect topic to meet the requirements of your next class assignment also means thinking about the categories into which the required speech may fall.

-Once you have examined the requirements of your expository speech, you are ready to start choosing a list of speech topics that meets your needs.
+Once you have examined the requirements of your expository or informative speech, you are ready to start choosing a list of speech topics that meets your needs.

 After compiling a list of good expository speech topics, you can begin to zero in on the perfect topic area for you.
-There are lots of topic ideas within the realm of expository speeches, but staying close to your own interests is the best way to find the best one.
+There are lots of topic ideas within the realm of expository speeches, but staying close to your interests is the best way to find the most suited theme.

 If you choose a topic that doesn't particularly interest you, your lack of enthusiasm will show.
-So begin making your list by simply thinking about the topics you already know, understand and find appealing.
+So begin making your list by thinking about the issues you already know, understand, and find appealing.

 Are you proficient in any particular areas?
-Can you think of issues that have caught your attention recently?
-For example, maybe you served as an EMT on the streets of a major city for a few years before you decided on college.
+Can you think of issues that have overtaken your attention recently?
+For example, maybe you served as an EMT on the streets of a major city for a few years before you decided on a college.

 There are probably thousands of things around which you could create an expository speech, purely based on your experiences.
 You might even find some good topics within OTHER courses you are taking!

-Choosing the perfect expository speech topics doesn't have to be hard - it's simply a matter of finding a subject you care about and know well and sharing your knowledge in a clear and engaging way.
+Choosing the perfect informative or expository speech topics does not have to be hard.
+It is merely a matter of finding a subject you care about and know well, then distributing your knowledge clearly and engagingly.